-An independent review of Victoria’s electricity and gas network safety framework has been completed.
+An independent review of Victoria’s electricity and gas network safety framework was completed in December 2017.
 It reviewed the design and adequacy of the safety regulatory system governing the safety of Victoria’s electricity and gas networks, including the regulator, Energy Safe Victoria.

 About the Review